mspaint-cc/translations/README.md

 }
 ```

+You can create a PR to submit changes and add new language support.
+Please do not spam the PRs with spam.

 > [!IMPORTANT]
 > NativeName is the name of the language in the native language, example for french:
 > ```lua